The Offers page of the Dev Portal allows you to create, edit, and review offers associated with your product.

 - You cannot assign sub-offers or artifacts to consumable offers.

 - You cannot include consumable offers in bundles or select consumables as sub-offers.

 Price Option - Not Available for Direct Purchase

 When creating a consumable offer, you can choose to set the offer price as Not Available for Direct Purchase.
 If this setting is enabled, the offer is not available for purchase in the Epic Games Store.
 Instead, users can only redeem this offer through an access key and must also already own the base product.
-This pricing option is primarily intended for use in promotional campaigns.

 Editing Existing Offers

 Through the Offers page, you can also edit existing offers associated with your product.
 To do so, follow the steps below:

 - Navigate to Your Product > Epic Games Store > Offers and select the sandbox containing your offer.

 - In the table, click the name of the offer you wish to update.